MyMiniFactory: History

 In June 2018, MyMiniFactory opened an online STL file store where 3D designers can sell 3D printable files.

 MyMiniFactory allow brands to crowdsource via 3D design competitions.
 The platform has collaborated with brands such as the Warner Bros Group – Turner's Adventure Time, Rovio's Angry Birds, Autodesk, Google and the Exxon Group.

+In 2024, the Youmagine platform was acquired, and on the 12th of February 2026, the complete acquisition of Thingiverse by MyMiniFactory was announced.